vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 `[I`       | `[d`
 `]i`       | `]d`

-They are different, though, in that `'include'` commands search for *text*, which is not very precise, whereas `'define'` commands search for text that matches `'define'` *plus* the argument, which is a hell of a lot more precise. `'include'` commands do the job, here, because the project is small and squeaky-clean but real life projects are typically larger and more messy.
+They are different, though, in that `'include'` commands search for *text*, which is not very precise, whereas `'define'` commands search for text matching `'define'` *plus* the argument, which is a hell of a lot more precise. `'include'` commands do the job, here, because the project is small and squeaky-clean but real life projects are typically larger and more messy.
 That's where a carefully set `'define'` comes handy.

 But `'define'` is still the default value so we can't make use of it.
 Let's change that sorry state of affairs with a minimalist value meant to match classes: